Iamaksingh/Hostel-Management/README.md

 This is the readme for Hostel Management Software

-login,dashboard,fee payment,cleaning ticket pages are added to root directory
+login,room allotment,dashboard,fee payment,cleaning ticket pages are added to root directory